WarrenE456/easypls/README.md

 engine.eval(some_proposition)			# Prints "False"
 ```
 ## SAT Solving
 Many of EasyPLS's features are driven by its SAT-solving capabilities.
 SAT solving is determining if there is a satisfying assignment (one that makes the proposition true) for a proposition.
-This problem is at the core of system design, tautology checking, argument verification, and much more.
+This problem is at the core of system design, tautology checking, argument validity checking, and much more.
 To check if an expression is satisfiable, first turn it into its equisatisfiable conjunctive normal form (CNF) via the Tseitin transformation, then call `is_sat`.
 For example, we find that `Expr.parse("a or b").tseitin().is_sat()` evaluates to True, whereas `Expr.parse("a and not a").tseitin().is_sat()` evaluates to False.

 ### Extensions of SAT Solving
 With SAT solving alone, you can do tautology/contradiction checking, logical equivalence checking, and argument verifying; however, EasyPLS provides built-in methods for all of these things.